-- Expert ballistics testimony given at Willie’s trial has also been shown to have been flawed.
+- FBI expert ballistics testimony given at Willie’s trial has also been shown to have been flawed.

 - The State failed to disclose exculpatory evidence about three of its witnesses (including evidence about the witnesses’ incentives to testify in favor of the State e.g. one witness received the enormous sum of $17,500, and had the penalties for pending criminal charges hugely reduced).
 Yet the prosecutor himself highlighted the crucial role of witnesses in the outcome of the case.

 - Secretly recorded tapes and transcripts of a telephone conversation between Willie and a key witness were not presented to the jurors.
 This conversation reveals the witness’s role as an undisclosed State agent (she asked questions provided by the Sheriff).
-Willie’s replies were not incriminatory; however, the witness herself contradicted her court evidence (e.g. saying that she didn’t know anything about someone shooting at a tree), and stated that she was being threatened with prosecution.
+Willie’s replies were not incriminatory; however, the witness herself contradicted her court evidence (e.g. saying that she did not know anything about someone shooting at a tree), and stated that she was being threatened with prosecution.

-- Another key witness, a jailhouse informant, made inconsistent statements and an improbable “confession” involving four people being in a two-seater car, when one of those four was actually incarcerated in Alabama at the time of the crime.
+- Another key witness, Earl Jordan (a jailhouse informant), made inconsistent statements and an improbable “confession” involving four people being in a two-seater car, when one of those four was actually incarcerated in Alabama at the time of the crime.
 This witness was also able to pass a polygraph (lie detector) test implicating someone else in the crimes even before he supposedly heard Willie “confess”.

 - The State used a further witness despite a warning by his uncle that he was likely to be lying.

 - African American people were improperly kept off Willie’s trial jury.

-- Willie’s trial attorneys were ineffective at the penalty phase.
+- Willie’s trial attorneys were ineffective at the penalty stage.

 “Manning presented evidence at trial that undermined the State’s case against him.”

 These statements, endorsed as they were by nearly half the judges involved in the decision, calls into question the other 5 judges’ statement, publicized by the Attorney General, Jim Hood, that ‘conclusive, overwhelming evidence of guilt’ rendered testing unnecessary.
 Moreover, the 4 dissenting judges also noted that DNA testing might enhance public safety by identifying unknown perpetrators.
 (There is more about the judges’ decision on this website at More on Willie’s Cases.)